 But what if you get bitcoin for free – even small amounts – then just wait it out as a strategy?
 If things go well, the bitcoin will appreciate in value.
 If not, all you lose is a bit of time and/or small amounts of capital.

 This is what I did.
 In addition to buying my first bitcoin in December 2015, I also looked for ways to get bitcoin for free.
 It was around MYR1600/ USD400 then.
-According to the bitcoin price chart, the bitcoin price today is:
+You can check websites like CoinGecko and CoinMarketCap for the price now.

 So do you see why I say this may be a worthwhile pursuit for people who are bullish on bitcoin price?
 This strategy paid off for me, and hopefully it will pay off for you as well.